How do I apply for the BS information systems program?

 May I apply concurrently to the information systems program or accounting program and the management program?

-Yes, you may apply concurrently to all undergraduate programs at the Marriott School.
+Yes, you may apply concurrently to a maximum of three undergraduate programs at BYU Marriott.
 However, you may only enter one of these programs.

 What are the prerequisites for the information systems junior core?